 Symptoms continue to progress

 Then my leg went heavy and was dragging around.
 I went back to the doctor.
 Again an MRI.
 Again clean.
 With every new symptom– arm involvement, face drooping, slurred speech, lost speech, confusion, pain, and more—my doctors would do an MRI or send me to a specialist for this, and a specialist for that.
 At one point, they even suggested that perhaps my anxiety was creating the symptoms.
 And I did have anxiety.

 I felt like my body was betraying me.
 I’d wilt on my right side, unable to lift my arm or leg without vast amounts of effort.
 My head would feel so heavy that my neck was unable to lift it.
 My speech would slur.
 Words were hard to find.
 And sometimes they left altogether, and I would be lost with my thoughts but no way to speak them.

 In this darkness and confusion and fear, I found a glimmer of light in a blog post by Erica Carrasco.
 She wrote about her experience with Hemiplegic Migraine, and it all clicked.
 It was like reading about myself.
 I recognized the symptoms.
 This is what I had.
 It had a name.
-Six months later, a headache specialist confirmed my hunch: I had Hemiplegic Migraine.
+Six months later, a headache specialist confirmed my hunch: I had been living with Hemiplegic Migraine.

 About Hemiplegic Migraine